nahueldsanchez/nahueldsanchez.github.io/_posts/2021-03-05-Playing-with-PE-Files-Packers-and-Qiling-Framework.md

 title: Playing with PE Files, Packers and Qiling Framework
 ---

-# Playing with PE Files, Packers and Qiling Framework

 ## Introduction

 Hi there!
 I'm launching a new version of the blog... and needed some good excuse for this, so here we have a new blog post!.
 This time I decided to take a look at how packers work and for that I had to learn quite a few things about the PE file format, how windows load files and spend a lot of time banging my head against the keyboard.